Data-Portofolio/churn-customer-analysis/README.md

 - Based on analysis of the graph below, it can be seen that there are 5166 customers or 77.25% of all customers, who are `Not in a Group`.
   <p align="center"><img src="https://github.com/Data-Portofolio/churn-customer-analysis/assets/133883292/6c85d740-d3e1-42e4-953e-2cc8088ca990"></p>

-#### 5.
+#### 5. Unlimited Plan
 - Customers who have an unlimited plan but do not consume more than 5GB per month tends to churn more.
-You can look at this visualization below
   <p align="center"><img src="https://github.com/Data-Portofolio/churn-customer-analysis/assets/133883292/f8ef0aae-16ca-4807-96cd-cf93a031be9f"></p>

-#### 6.
+#### 6. International Plan
 - Customers who an `International Plan` but do not actively make international calls have the highest churn rate (`71.19` but fortunately, the number of customers in this group is the lowest (`177 customers`).
 In this group, there appears to be the highest average monthly charge (`$33.12`).
 <p align="center"><img src="https://github.com/Data-Portofolio/churn-customer-analysis/assets/133883292/10995b29-fa77-428d-9177-ee65498fb6d1"></p>

-#### 7.
+#### 7. Contract Type & Payment method
 - Out of 1796 churned customers, 1141 of them have an average monthly charge of `$18.75`, with a contract type of `Month to Month` and a payment method of `Direct Debit`.
 This is a significant number, so DataBel needs to focus on this customer group.
 <p align="center"><img src="https://github.com/Data-Portofolio/churn-customer-analysis/assets/133883292/067da8c9-7a6d-4749-ba70-82cb94ce951d"></p>

 ## Business Insights & Recommendation
 -  From the analysis, the highest reason for customer churn in Databel is that competitors made better offers, accounting for 29.25% of the churn.
-Therefore, Databel should develop more attractive and tailored offerings that meet customer needs.
+   > Suggest: Databel should develop more attractive and tailored offerings that meet customer needs.
+These offerings should be more appealing than those of competitors in terms of pricing and packages.
+Additionally, the attitude of support staff should be trained to ensure they provide high levels of customer satisfaction, especially for the senior group.

 - The churn rate for customers who pay for an international plan, but don't call internationally is skyhigh.